 Above all, when selling a home with pets, remember that they are part of your family.
 They sense your stress with the moving process, and feel much the same.
 They may require more attention, and sometimes begin unwanted behaviors (such as chewing) if they do not have a constructive outlet (like a chew toy).

-Team Anderson Realty, located at 209 Alford Street Holly Springs, NC 27540, was established in 2005 and specializes in Wake County real estate.
+Team Anderson Realty, located at 209 Alford Street Holly Springs, NC 27540, specializes in Wake County real estate.
 If you or someone you know is looking to buy a home, start your free home search today!
-Or call us at 919-610-5126 if you are thinking about selling your home to learn about our marketing plan that will get your home SOLD!
+Or call a Top Holly Springs Realtor at 919-610-5126 if you are thinking about selling your home to learn about our marketing plan that will get your home SOLD!